-Murithi Mutiga Senior Analyst, Horn of Africa Nairobi, Kenya Please submit all media inquiries to firstname.lastname@example.org or call +32 (0) 2 536 00 71 Crisis Group Role Murithi Mutiga is Senior Analyst for the Horn of Africa.
+Murithi Mutiga Project Director, Horn of Africa Nairobi, Kenya Please submit all media inquiries to firstname.lastname@example.org or call +32 (0) 2 536 00 71 Crisis Group Role Murithi Mutiga is Project Director for the Horn of Africa.
 He is based in Nairobi.
 Background He previously covered East Africa for the Guardian (UK) and before that served as a Contributing Op-Ed Writer to the International New York Times.
 Murithi was also an editor and columnist with the Sunday Nation.
 He holds an MSc in Comparative Politics from the London School of Economics.
-In The News 2 Nov 2017 [Kenya's election] is about the idea of moving toward greater political competition and freedom, against those that say, ‘Let’s privilege economic development and forget political liberalism for now.’
-AP Murithi Mutiga Senior Analyst, Horn of Africa 1 Nov 2017 Unfortunately Kenyan elections don’t tend to end with a clear winner or clear loser, they tend to end in draws.
-The one that captures or retains power has access to a vast resource of patronage.
-Bloomberg Murithi Mutiga Senior Analyst, Horn of Africa 29 Oct 2017 The longer [the Kenyan political crisis] drags on the more bellicose the rhetoric gets among politicians and the more animosity there is among rising ethnic identities.
-The Guardian Murithi Mutiga Senior Analyst, Horn of Africa 27 Oct 2017 Unless the [Kenyan] courts annul the election, Kenyatta will move forward without a clear mandate and Odinga will pursue a protest strategy whose chances of success in the circumstances are not high.
-Reuters Murithi Mutiga Senior Analyst, Horn of Africa 27 Oct 2017 [Kenya's opposition leader] Odinga can’t be written off.
-He has the support of nearly half the electorate, at the very least, but it’s doubtful that he’ll have the stomach or the resources to launch a movement that would topple the government.
-The Washington Post Murithi Mutiga Senior Analyst, Horn of Africa 25 Oct 2017 [Kenya's election] potentially could have been the [one] that consolidated Kenya as one of Africa’s most vibrant democracies and now what you’ll have is an election with no winners.
-The Washington Post Murithi Mutiga Senior Analyst, Horn of Africa Latest Updates Commentary / Africa 1 August 2017 Essential Guide to Kenya’s High Stakes Election on 8 August Kenya’s 8 August elections are rapidly approaching and concerns continue to mount over the prospect of electoral violence.
+In The News 18 Feb 2020 The Chinese, at least for the last two decades, have been much more strategic in their engagement with [Africa] and you get the sense that America is essentially playing catch up.
+Voice of America Murithi Mutiga Project Director, Horn of Africa 5 Jun 2019 What is striking is that the protest movement’s support [in Sudan] is unprecedented, both very broad and very deep.
+Financial Times Murithi Mutiga Project Director, Horn of Africa 15 Apr 2019 What is clear is that there has not been a clear break from the old [Sudanese] regime.
+And what we know is that what the military says and what the military does can be quite different.
+NPR Murithi Mutiga Project Director, Horn of Africa 7 Apr 2019 The scale of protests on Saturday [in Sudan] illustrate that Bashir's gamble that he can save his regime through repression is proving to be a losing bet.
+AFP Murithi Mutiga Project Director, Horn of Africa 4 Jan 2019 [Sudan's President] Bashir has faced down protests before, but what’s clear is that the economy has reached a tipping point and the masses have been pushed to the edge.
+The Financial Times Murithi Mutiga Project Director, Horn of Africa 15 Mar 2018 When [Kenya's opposition leader Raila Odinga] has a seat at the table, you expect that there will be less inclination to behave irresponsibly and to close down the democratic space.
+World Politics Review Murithi Mutiga Project Director, Horn of Africa Latest Updates Q&A / Africa 19 January 2021 Uganda’s Museveni Clings to Power – But Trouble Lies Ahead Official results indicate that President Yoweri Museveni will extend his 35-year rule in Uganda.
+But the contested election, marred by fraud claims, illustrated many citizens’ frustration with his administration.
+In this Q&A, Crisis Group expert Murithi Mutiga explains why the path ahead will be rocky.
+Commentary / Africa 1 August 2017 Essential Guide to Kenya’s High Stakes Election on 8 August Kenya’s 8 August elections are rapidly approaching and concerns continue to mount over the prospect of electoral violence.
 In this Q&A, Senior Kenya Analyst Murithi Mutiga looks at what is at stake and assesses efforts to prevent another violent fallout from the balloting.
 Commentary / Africa 25 July 2017 Violence, Land, and the Upcoming Vote in Kenya’s Laikipia Region Crisis Group’s Senior Analyst Murithi Mutiga has just returned from a weeklong tour of the troubled central Kenyan county of Laikipia, where violence between indigenous nomadic pastoralists and ranchers is escalating in the run-up to elections scheduled for 8 August.
 Commentary / Africa 14 June 2017 August Election Tensions Rise in Storied Kenyan County The stakes are high in contests for local power in Kenya’s August 2017 elections.
 There is still time for the government and international donors to help avert a replay of past electoral violence, notably by renewing support for local peace committees.
 Commentary / Africa 3 March 2017 Kenya: Avoiding Another Electoral Crisis Political tensions are rising in Kenya ahead of elections in August for the presidency and other senior posts.
 Measures taken now can avert the risk of a repeat of electoral violence that killed hundreds of people in 2007-2008.